Great wrapup from a day of insights and great talks.

 Doing a startup without a kickass team who can really clean up on each of the three skills is going to war without guns, ammo, training, or all of the above.

 You've got mentors, right?
 Get as many trustworthy and intelligent eyeballs on your written application as you can.
 This goes for any application for anything, really.
 More eyeballs will always help you flesh out your concepts, spot weak links and strengthen your case.
+Email founders of YC companies, or founders of any company, to get feedback.
+We're here to help -- someone helped us.

 You've got to keep working on the startup no matter what.
 Realize that you don't need anyone to give you a permission slip to create your own startup.